 What would be better than alcohol-infused ice cream?
 How about the boozy treats delivered to your doorstep?

-One Ohio lawmaker is pushing a bill to allow for online ordering and direct shipping of alcohol-infused ice cream to customers as well as permit for delivery via a service such as UberEats or DoorDash.
+The Ohio House of Representatives is set to vote Wednesday on a bill to allow for online ordering and direct shipping of alcohol-infused ice cream to customers as well as permit for delivery via a service such as UberEats or DoorDash.

-House Bill 160 is scheduled for a hearing in the State and Local Government Committee this week.
+House Bill 160 is scheduled for a vote in the House sometime after 1 p.m.
+Wednesday.

 State law changed in 2017 to allow liquor permit holders to manufacture and sell ice cream that is up to 6 percent alcohol by volume.